7 Best & Cheap Longboard Protective Gear For Accidental Protection

 They come standard with replaceable PU palm puck, thumb puck, finger bar; as well as heavy-duty Velcro straps so they fit snugly around wrists without slipping off during challenging rides down steep hillsides.

-These gloves also allow riders unique freedom in carving lines into concrete roads fearlessly because there is no chance of skinning palms from any sort of collision.
+These triple 8 gloves also allow riders unique freedom in carving lines into concrete roads fearlessly because there is no chance of skinning palms from any sort of collision.

 - Really durable sliding gloves